zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns1 respones with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

-### IB-ADDR-MISMATCH
+### IB-ADDR-MISMATCH-1
-* For one NS (in-bailiwick) glue does not match AA address response.
+* For one NS (in-bailiwick), the glue does not match address response from the zone.
 * Zone: "ib-addr-mismatch.consistency05.xa."
-  * ns2 is defined in the zone, but with other addresses (IPv4 and IPv6)
+  * ns2 is defined in the zone, but with different addresses (IPv4 and IPv6), i.e. not the samme as in glue.
-  * Both sets of IP addresses of ns2 must be identical as name servers.
+  * Both ns2 (address from glue and address from zone) are to be identical as name servers (give the same responses).

+### IB-ADDR-MISMATCH-2
+* For one NS (in-bailiwick), the glue does not match any address records in the zone.
+* Zone: "ib-addr-mismatch.consistency05.xa."
+  * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.

 ### EXTRA-ADDRESS-CHILD
 * Child zone has one extra address record on the NS name.